ElodieRoy/CV/README.md

 - Interactive presentation of skills, projects, and experiences
 - Contact form
 - Responsive and modern interface
-- Fast loading with Static Site Generation (SSG)
 - Easy deployment with Docker
-- SEO optimized with Next.js
-- Optional multilingual support
+- Multilingual support (🚧 Initiated and currently in progress)

 ---

 ## Technologies Used

-- **Frontend Framework**: Next.js used for static rendering (SSG), perfect for SEO and performance
+- **Frontend**: React.js with ViteJS to demonstrate my skills in building modern web applications.
+(Using Next.js or Astro would have been a better choice for this project to achieve higher performance with Static Site Generation (SSG) and improved SEO)
 - **Language**: TypeScript for type safety and better long-term maintenance
 - **Styling**: Tailwind CSS because it is modern, fast to configure and use, and ideal for quickly creating responsive designs
 - **Data Management**: JSON, the simplicity of the data and the frequency of updates justify the use of these simple files